 The PRSC kitchen prides itself on providing fresh, nutritious, handmade meals and snacks.
 PRSC partners with Alvarado Street Bakery, Clover Stornetta Dairy, Marin Sun Farm meats and Straus Family Creamery, all of whom donate or provide their products at reduced cost, allowing us to incorporate locally-grown, humanely-treated, sustainably-harvested, organic ingredients in every meal.
 Vegetarian options are always provided and special accomodations can be made for children with allergies and other dietary considerations.
 Due to the growing incidence of peanut allergies, all meals and snacks provided by camp are peanut-free.
 Please contact us to inquire about specific dietary considerations.

-Parents may designate one bunkmate per camper by completing the 'friend request' space on the Health History Emergency Treatment Form (emailed immediately following online registration and included in each scholarship application).
+Parents may request one bunkmate per camper by completing the 'Cabin Assignment' space on the Cabin & Gear Form.
 We make every effort to accommodate these requests.
 Please be aware that we will not place more than 3 close friends in the same cabin; we find doing so often prevents children from reaching out and connecting with new friends.

 Homesickness is not uncommon for children who are away from home overnight.
 Some children will naturally miss family members at some point during the session, especially at bedtime.
 We take special care to create a close-knit, engaging and loving environment to help ease and release any homesickness that arises.
 If you know your child is prone to homesickness or if they have never been to a “sleep-away” camp, please discuss the possibility with them and reassure them that it is normal and natural to feel this way and that you are confident in their ability to successfully complete their stay.
 Please do not tell them that they may call you or that you will come pick them up early if they are feeling homesick.
 We generally do not allow campers to use the telephone and your offering to pick up a child early can set up a situation that prevents him/her from settling in at camp.